antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ### Find different expression profiles between normal and adenoma tissue

-R2 provides access to thousands of datasets, and all these datasets can be readily analyzed with a comprehensive range of bioinformatics tools without coding.
+As you have seen above, R2 provides access to thousands of datasets.
+All these datasets can be readily analyzed with a comprehensive range of bioinformatics tools without coding.
 One of these tools is the "Find differential expression between groups".
 The differential expression analysis aims to identify genes which are significantly different between two groups of a dataset.
-As we saw above, tracks can be used to provide.

 * Click on **Main** in the upper left corner.
 * Check if you have selected the **Marra** dataset and in box 3 *select type of analysis*, Differential expression